Enchilada Vs Chimichanga: Do You Know The Differences?

 Then, they will fry this (deep frying is advisable) in a hot pan at about 200°C until the outside becomes golden and crunchy.
 Usually, it takes about 3 minutes.

-Alternatively, you could also brush it with oil and use your oven for baking it.
+Alternatively, you could brush it with oil and bake it in your oven.
 However, people still prefer the first technique.

 How to eat

 As mentioned above, an enchilada piece is about 6 to 8 inches, which perfectly fits a mouth bite.
 Therefore, you don’t have to use a knife at all.
-Yet, most of the time, the dish comes with a dressing on top, so you cannot eat it with your hands.
+Yet, the dish usually comes with a dressing on top, so you cannot eat it with your hands.
 The best choice here, however, is using a fork.

 On the other hand, enjoying chimichangas requires using both a knife and a fork.
 As each fried burrito is pretty large (up to 13+ inches), it’s advisable to cut it into smaller pieces.

-The chimichanga also comes with lots of toppings like melted cheese or dressings.
+The chimichanga also comes with many toppings, such as melted cheese or dressings.
 Thus, using a fork will minimize the chances of having a messy meal.

 Should I call it a fried burrito?